 Per GDCA guidelines, capture rates below 35.0% for projects in rural markets are typically considered acceptable.
-Thus, the subject project's overall capture rate in the subsidized scenario (10.5%) is considered acceptable.
+Thus, the subject project's family- and senior-specific capture rates in the subsidized scenario (ranging from 10.5% to 22.9%) are considered acceptable.
 This is particularly true when considering the limited availability among affordable rental properties surveyed in the market.
-The subject's capture rate in the non-subsidized scenario of 36.4% is only slightly above the typically acceptable threshold of 35.0%.
-However, it is important to note that the majority (75.0%) of units at the subject project consist of twobedroom units.
-Therefore, determining the base of support for these specific unit types is considered essential when evaluating the continued feasibility of the subject project in this unlikely scenario, as opposed to only considering the subject's overall capture rate.
-As illustrated later in this report, the subject two-bedroom units have a high unit-specific capture rate of 78.3% in the non-subsidized scenario.
-This exceeds the GDCA 60.0% threshold by unit type, further indicating that a limited base of support exists for these units at their proposed levels.
-As such, the subject twobedroom units (and, therefore, the overall project) will likely experience an extended absorption period in this unlikely scenario.
+However, the subject's capture rates in the non-subsidized scenario are considered high, as they range from 49.0% to 76.2%.
+This demonstrates that a limited base of support exists for the subject project at its proposed rent levels, without the availability of RA on 37 units (Scenario Two).
+As such, the subject project will likely experience challenges in reaching and/or maintaining a stabilized occupancy rate in this unlikely scenario.